-- 2. recognition of the importance of the land unit for water and soil conservation functions. - 3.
-Protection of the visual amenity of the land unit. - 4.
-Recognition of the importance of the land unit as an existing or potential wildlife and ecological corridor and habitat. - 5.
-Recognition of the sensitivity of the land unit in terms of its potential for erosion. - 6.
-Ensuring any land use activity in the land unit is compatible with the natural environmental values of the coastal environment. - 7.
-Recognition of the importance of facilitating the establishment of species rich indigenous forest communities. - 8.
-Recognition of the limited land use opportunities in the land unit as well as the need to enhance the physical and natural environment through subdivision rules based upon the capacity for productive land use activities and natural landscape patterns. - 9.
-Ensuring land use activity in the land unit is compatible with the natural environmental values of the coastal environment. - All permitted activities must meet the standards of part 6B.
-These standards include an 8m height limit for buildings, a maximum of 30m3 of earthworks and a maximum of 1000m2 of vegetation clearance. - Where there is more than one building on a lot only one building may be used wholly or in part as a dwelling. - A controlled activity consent is required where the land unit is located in the Tryphena, Medlands and Port Fitzroy policy areas, where the rules for those policy areas require that resource consent is obtained. - A discretionary activity consent for commercial firewood harvesting, rural property management plans, educational facilities, forestry, helipads or farm strips, multiple dwellings and visitor facilities.
+- 1. Ensuring the conservation and preservation of indigenous vegetation and wildlife as the major function within the land unit. - 2.
+Maintaining the water and soil conservation functions of the land unit. - 3.
+Protecting the visual amenity of the land unit. - 4.
+Recognising the local, regional and national significance of the land unit, in particular its environmental and visual amenity values and managing subdivision and stock movements accordingly. - 5.
+Encouraging farming activities which achieve sustainable use of resources. - 6.
+Providing for the conservation and enhancement of the natural resources of the land unit - 7.
+Providing for small scale, low impact dwellings, visitor facilities, lifestyle living, recreation facilities and other activities consistent with the preservation and conservation role of the land unit. - All permitted activities must meet the standards of part 6B.
+These standards include an 8m height limit for buildings, a maximum of 30m3 of earthworks and a maximum of 1000m2 of vegetation clearance. - Where there is more than one building on a lot only one building may be used wholly or in part as a dwelling. - A controlled activity consent is required where the land unit is located in the Tryphena, Medlands and Port Fitzroy policy areas, where the rules for those policy areas require that resource consent is obtained. - A discretionary activity consent is required for rural property management plans, educational facilities, helipads and farm strips, multiple dwellings and visitor facilities.